-Setting Your Intensity Zones in TrainingPeaks
+Setting Your Intensity Zones in Training Peaks

-When TrainingPeaks uses the term threshold, they are referring to your anaerobic or lactate threshold.
-We use both your aerobic threshold (AeT) and your anaerobic threshold (AnT) to define your heart rate zones.
-This is important because the hrTSS (heart rate Training Stress Score) for each workout is calculated based upon the time spent above and below your personal AnT.
+When TrainingPeaks uses the term “threshold,” they are referring to your Anaerobic or Lactate Threshold.
+We use both your Aerobic Threshold (AeT) and your Anaerobic Threshold (AnT) to define your heart rate zones, and consequently differentiate between them with those abbreviations.
+This is important because the hrTSS for each workout is calculated based upon the time spent above and below your personal AnT.

-Note: The following zone information is needed only for plans that contain aerobic training.
+The following zone information is needed only for plans that contain aerobic training.
 The strength-based plans like Steve’s Ice and Mixed or Josh’s rock climbing plans do not rely upon hrTSS.

-Step 3: Click Save and Close and your zones will be set.
+Click “Save & Close” and your zones will be set.

 As mentioned earlier, heart rate is not the most accurate measure of intensity and thus of calculating TSS, but it is the best one for mountain sports.
 No one has yet invented a good power meter for anything other than flat running and cycling.
-And due to the undulating nature of the terrain, when you are going the slowest uphill, you may be working your hardest.
+And due to the undulating nature of the terrain, when you are going super slowly uphill, you may be working your hardest.
 So hrTSS is our best tool for determining training stress in a workout.